WRDSTech/documentations/10x Graph Web App Design Doc.md

 1. **Discovery and Onboarding** : A user discovers the company relationship query service.
 They are greeted with a short description of the project and instructions on how to use the service on the first page of the frontend.
 2. **First Use** : The user clicks on the 'try it out' button to experience the service.
 They are presented with a form where they can enter the name or stock ticker of the company they want to view.
 They can also select the category of relationship and the number of layers to expand.
-3. **Visualization** : Upon successful submission of the form, the frontend redirects to a graph visualizer.
+3. **Visualization** : Upon successful submission of the form, the frontend renders a graph visualizer.
 The visualizer displays the relationships of the company in a graph format.
 Users can interact with the graph by selecting, clicking, expanding, or collapsing nodes and relationships.
 They can also drag the graph for better viewing.
 4. **Interaction** : When a user clicks on a node in a collapsed state, the frontend attempts to expand its relationship.
 This triggers a web request to the backend.
 5. **Update** : If the request to the backend is successful, the frontend updates the graph to display the expanded relationship.
 The user can continue to interact with the graph and explore the relationships.